ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ### pipe

 The pipe function in RxJS is a utility for composing operations on observables.
 Use it to chain multiple operators together in a readable manner, or to create reusable custom operators.
-This is crucial when the source sequance is complex to manage.
+This is crucial when the source sequence is complex to manage.

 ```ts
 import { pipe } from "rxjs"; // add it to not to be confused with Observable.pipe